surrealdb/docs.surrealdb.com/README.md

 ### Installation

-To get started with contributing to the SurrealDB documentation, first install the required packages using the following command.
+To get started with contributing to the SurrealDB documentation, you can either use [GitHub Codespaces](https://codespaces.new/surrealdb/docs.surrealdb.com), or install the required packages using the following command.

 ```
 $ pnpm install